Hacking-Hostile/petclinicexperiment/JUST_COMMANDS_REFERENCE.md

 - Spring Boot Actuator endpoints require application to be running
 - Some commands may fail if JAR file is in use by another process
 - Docker commands require Docker to be installed and running
+- CI/CD commands provide comprehensive validation workflows
+- Development workflow commands manage environment lifecycle
+- Reporting commands generate detailed analytics and insights

 ---

-_This documentation covers all 35 Just commands available in the Spring PetClinic project.
-Each command is designed to simplify common development tasks and provide a consistent interface across different build systems._
+_This documentation covers all 55 Just commands available in the Spring PetClinic project.
+Each command is designed to simplify common development tasks and provide a consistent interface across different build systems.
+The pipeline demonstrates comprehensive CI/CD capabilities, development workflow management, and extensive reporting capabilities._